ScottJWalter/date-time-picker-field/readme.txt

 * Initial Release

 == Upgrade Notice ==
+= v.1.7.6 =
+ * option to disable specific dates
+ * improved time handling - it will now

 = v.1.7.5 =
  * improved default time value
  * new option to set time offset for current day